Donoghue v Folkestone Properties Ltd: Facts

-He commenced proceedings against Folkestone Properties Limited who owned and occupied the Harbour.
+He commenced proceedings against Folkestone Properties Limited who owned and occupied the harbour.
 His original claim was under the Occupiers' Liability Act 1957, seeking compensation for his injuries, for the loss of quality of life and for the cost of future care he would require, as well as loss of potential future earnings.

-In the first instance, at the High Court, the claimant succeeded, after conceding that he was a trespasser and so was covered by the Occupiers' Liability Act 1984 as opposed to the '57 Act, though his damages were reduced by 75%, due to his contributory negligence.
+In the first instance, at the High Court, the claimant succeeded, after conceding that he was a trespasser and so was covered by the Occupiers' Liability Act 1984 as opposed to the 1957 act, though his damages were reduced by 75%, due to his contributory negligence.

-The judgement was appealed by the defendants, stating that the trial judged had erred in imposing a duty under the '84 Act.
+The judgment was appealed by the defendants, stating that the trial judge had erred in imposing a duty under the 1984 act.

-Judgement
+Judgment

 The Occupiers' Liability Act 1957 is concerned with lawful visitors.
 It was originally the contention of the claimant that he had implicit permission to be on the premises, though he was later forced to concede that the duty, if any, was owed to him under the Occupiers' Liability Act 1984, which is concerned with persons other than visitors, (most commonly trespassers), predominantly because the defendant had no idea the claimant was on their premises, nor did they have any reason to suspect he may be.

 The harbour had been historically been used for swimming and diving, and so the claimant contested that the defendant should have offered some kind of protection to people doing so.
 Unfortunately for the claimant, the court accepted the counter argument from the defendant that they could not reasonably have been expected to be aware of his presence on the premises as all previous events had taken place in the daytime in the summer, as opposed to a December night.